TaxFairness/ScrapingVGSI/README.md

 Begin the process at the final date of interest, then keep adjusting the beginning date to produce fewer than 200 results.

-Then use the Browser's "Inspect" facility to Copy the Outer HTML, and paste the information into a separate .html file representing that date range.
+Then use the Browser's "Inspect" facility to Copy the Outer HTML on the `body` tag, and paste the information into a separate .html file representing that date range.
 Save the file in `AVA-GCRoD/HTML/YYYY-MM-DD.html`